HathorNetwork/rfcs/text/0000-p2p-sync.md

     "length": 12,
     "timestamp": 1564658478,
     "merkle_tree": "214ec65c20889d3be888921b7a65b522c55d18004ce436dffd44b48c117e5590",
+    "hashes": [],
+    "has_more": false,
 }
 ```

 The `lenght` is the quantity of tips in the requested `timestamp` and the `merkle_tree` is explained how is calculated below in the 'Find synced timestamp' section.

+`hashes` is an array with the hashes of the tips, if requested from the GET-TIPS command, and `has_more` indicates if has more hashes in the requested timestamp (in which case the `offset` parameter should be used to continue requesting in sequence)

 When a peer receives a TIPS message, it finds the corresponding GET-TIPS that requested it.
 Unexpected TIPS messages are discarded.